ameistad/haloy/README.md

 Haloy supports YAML, JSON, and TOML formats:
 - **YAML/TOML**: Use `snake_case` (e.g., `acme_email`)
 - **JSON**: Use `camelCase` (e.g., `acmeEmail`)

-### Naming and Location
-You can name the file whatever you want and it can live anywhere as long as the cli tool haloy has access to it.
-It's often a good idea to keep it in your repo so it's version controlled.

-If you don't provide a path to the file name when running `haloy deploy` it will look for a haloy.yaml in the current directory.

 ### Configuration Options